-Learn reverse engineering with Ghidra, the free tool built by the NSA
+Reverse Engineering with Ghidra, Built by the NSA

 Unlike commercial alternatives, Ghidra is open source, so you can deploy it for free on as many workstations as you need.
 It is cross-platform and handles programs compiled for Windows, Linux, and Mac.
 Additionally, it supports SPARC, PowerPC, Intel, and a range of other processor families.